Skip to content

 A helper tower is more than a kitchen stool, it's a useful piece of furniture that encourages independence and builds connection.
 Instead of your toddler fussing at your legs, they can enjoy the sensory experience of chopping parsley.
 You can smile and chat as you cook together,

 Perhaps more importantly, it will save your arms.
-I can't count the time my kids have said "I want to see what's for dinner!" or have begged me to hold them.
-Enter, the tower.
-They can hop up, help cook, wash their hands, and see what's for dinner without tiring my arm.
+I can't count the number of times my kids have said, "I want to see what's for dinner!" or have begged me to hold them.
+Enter the tower.
+They can hop up, help cook, wash their hands, and see what's for dinner without tiring my arms.

 Myth 6: It Will Clutter My Kitchen and Ruin My Aesthetic